FACULTY OF HEALTH SCIENCES

 Agile4Collaboration - Self-Directed Agile Education for Resilient and Inclusive Collaboration

-The Agile4Collaboration project – Self-Directed Agile Education for Resilient and Inclusive Collaboration is a European project funded by the Erasmus+ KA220-SCH Program of the European Union that aims to contribute, in a collaborative and agile way, to the development of agile learning in Europe as a learning method.
+The Agile4Collaboration project – Self-Directed Agile Education for Resilient and Inclusive Collaboration is a European project funded by the European Union Erasmus+ KA220-SCH Programme that aims to contribute, in a collaborative and agile way, to the development of agile learning in Europe as a learning method.
 This is closer to people’s natural way of learning and is highly beneficial for students who learn in an interactive, collaborative and self-directed way.

 Since agile methodologies have not been sufficiently explored and adapted to the European context and educational priorities, the Agile4Collaboration project was created to explore the application of these contexts in Europe.